 Best Vanguard Dividend Fund #3: Vanguard High Dividend Yield Index Fund Admiral Shares

-In doing this, though, VHYAX provides decent sector diversification.
-Yes, financials make up nearly a quarter of assets, but after that, six sectors enjoy double-digit (or near-double-digit) weights.
-That includes a roughly 10% weighting in technology—a respectable allocation given Big Tech’s reluctance to pay big dividends, but certainly less exposure than you would get in a typical large-cap stock fund.
+In the process, VHYAX provides decent sector diversification.
+Yes, financials make up more than 20% of assets, but after that, four other sectors enjoy double-digit (or near-double-digit) weights.
+That includes a 17% weighting in tech dividend stocks —a respectable allocation given the technology sector’s reluctance to pay big dividends, but certainly less exposure than you would get in a typical large-cap stock fund.
 So be aware of these and other sector weightings as you consider how to layer this Vanguard dividend fund into your big-picture strategy.

-This is also offered in ETF form: The Vanguard High Dividend Yield ETF (VYM) costs 0.06% annually.
+This fund is also offered in ETF form: The Vanguard High Dividend Yield ETF (VYM, 0.06% expense ratio) currently trades around $145 per share.

 Want to learn more about VHYAX?
 Check out the Vanguard provider site.